wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

 We split our project into three parts:
-1) Front-end(Fabric) Members: Junkai, Jay, and Frank Junkai, Jae, and Frank worked on building the FBC application page, where users put stickies onto the virtual canvas.
+1) Front-end(Fabric) Members: Junkai, Jay, and Frank Junkai, Jay, and Frank worked on building the FBC application page, where users put stickies onto the virtual canvas.
 2) Front-end(User pages) Members: Xuhui and Xinyi Xuhui and Xinyi worked on building registration, log in, user profile, as well as the library page for users/managers to keep track of and access all canvas projects that they have participated in, if applicable.
 3) Back-end Members: Fanxuan and Luya